Employee security options

 Generally, the total amount paid to acquire the eligible security, including any amount paid to acquire the rights under the option agreement, cannot be less than the FMV of the security at the time the option is granted.

-If you buy shares through an employee security option granted to you by a Canadian-controlled private corporation (CCPC) with which you deal at arm's length, you do not include the taxable benefit in your income in the year you acquire the securities.
-You wait until the year you sell the securities.
+If you buy shares through an employee security option granted to you by a Canadian-controlled private corporation (CCPC) that you deal at arm's length with, you do not include the taxable benefit in your income in the year that you acquire the securities.
+You wait until the year that you sell the securities.

-For eligible securities under option agreements exercised up to and including 4 p.m., Eastern time (EST), on March 4, 2010, that were not granted by a CCPC, an income deferral of the taxable benefit may have been allowable subject to an annual limit of $100,000 on the FMV of the eligible securities.
+For eligible securities under option agreements exercised up to and including 4 pm, Eastern time (ET) on March 4, 2010, that were not granted by a CCPC, an income deferral of the taxable benefit may have been allowable subject to an annual limit of $100,000 on the FMV of the eligible securities.

-If this situation applies, the inclusion into income of the taxable benefit is deferred until the year in which the first of these events occurs:
+If this situation applies, the inclusion into income of the taxable benefit is deferred until the year that the first of the following events occurs:

 - The employee disposes of the eligible security